hritikbharucha/Custom_Porechop_ABI/README.md

 ### Operating System version

 * Linux, any version with compatible python and compiler requirements should work.
-* Mac OS >= 10.12
+* Mac OS >= 10.12.

 ### SeqAn 2.4 and zlib 1.2
-SeqAn 2.4 and zlib 1.2 are both required library for Porechop_ABI to compile properly.
+SeqAn 2.4 and zlib 1.2 are required libraries for Porechop_ABI to compile properly.
 Both are embeded in this repository, and should be automatically linked during compilation.<br>

 * Porechop_ABI updated the already embeded SeqAn library used by Porechop to version 2.4 (previously 2.3).
 This led to some changes in the requirements.